-The southern chinch bug, Blissus insularis Barber, is one of the most problematic insect pests of St. Augustine grass in Texas.
-It can be a problem anywhere St. Augustine grass is grown, causing most damage in the Gulf Coast region and in the southern half of the state.
+The southern chinch bug, Blissus Insularis Barber, is one of the most problematic insect pests of St. Augustine grass in Texas.
+It can be a problem anywhere St. Augustine grass is grown, causing the most damage in the Gulf Coast region and in the southern half of the state.

 Chinch bug infestation typically occurs during the hot, dry months.
 Signs of chinch bug infestation include irregular patches of dead grass surrounded by a circle of yellowing grass.
 These patches are frequently observed in areas of the lawn that receive full sun.
 Chinch bug infestation may be confused with a brown patch or lack of moisture.
 Chinch bugs have sucking mouthparts that they use to suck the sap from turfgrass.